ietf-wg-cellar/matroska-specification/notes.md

 #### Hard linking

 This linking can also be called splitting.
-It's the operation of cutting one segment in several parts.
-The resulting parts should play as if it was just one part (the original segment).
+It's the operation of cutting one Segment in several parts.
+The resulting parts should play as if it was just one part (the original Segment).
 That means the timecode of each part follows the ones from the previous parts.
 The track numbers are the same.
-The chapters only match the current segment (unless the edition is ordered, where all parts should be in each segment).
-And most important, the NextUID and PrevUID points the respective segment UIDs.
+The chapters only match the current Segment (unless the edition is ordered, where all parts should be in each Segment).
+And most important, the NextUID and PrevUID points the respective Segment UIDs.

 #### Soft linking

 Soft linking is used by codec chapters.
-They can reference another segment and jump on that Segment.
-The way the segments are described are internal to the chapter codec and unknown to the matroska level.
-But there are elements in the Segment Information (ChapterTranslate) that can translate a value representing a segment in the chapter codec and to the current Segment UID.
-All segments that could be used in a file/segment this way should be marked as members of the same family (SegmentFamily), so that the player can quickly switch from one to the other.
+They can reference another Segment and jump on that Segment.
+The way the Segments are described are internal to the chapter codec and unknown to the Matroska level.
+But there are Elements in the Segment Information (such as `ChapterTranslate`) that can translate a value representing a Segment in the chapter codec and to the current Segment UID.
+All Segments that could be used in a file/segment this way should be marked as members of the same family (SegmentFamily), so that the player can quickly switch from one to the other.

 #### Medium linking

 This kind of linking is a mix between hard and soft linking.
-Each segment linked is independant from the other (standalone, unlike hard linked ones).
+Each Segment linked is independant from the other (standalone, unlike hard linked ones).
 But it should be treated as a hard-link by the player.
-Medium linking is done through chapters using the ChapterSegmentUID element and only makes sense for ordered editions.
-The Segment matching the UID should be played as if it was part of the original segment (segment it's linked from) and then resume playback in the original segment.
-That means the timecodes of the following content should be shifted by the duration of the linked segment.
-As for hard-linking, the resulting segment edition should be played and considered as one.
+Medium linking is done through chapters using the `ChapterSegmentUID` Element and only makes sense for ordered editions.
+The Segment matching the UID should be played as if it was part of the original Segment (Segment it's linked from) and then resume playback in the original Segment.
+That means the timecodes of the following content should be shifted by the duration of the linked Segment.
+As for hard-linking, the resulting Segment edition should be played and considered as one.

 ### SegmentUID